framps/raspiBackupDoc/en/src/general-config-options.md

 |----------------------------|----------|
 | DEFAULT_BACKUPATH | /backup |

-This option can be overwritten when calling *raspiBackup* with the option [-p](backup-options.md#parm_p) or by specifying a directory at the end a directory is specified at the end.
+This option can be overwritten when invoking *raspiBackup* with the option [-p](backup-options.md#parm_p) or by specifying a directory at the end a directory is specified at the end.
 (See [invocation and options](invocation-options.md)).